CDLUC3/mrt-doc/meetings/2018-09-25-simplifying-merritt.md

    - identify obstacles to fully automated setup
    - make a plan to remove those obstacles

+(One idea, per Jim: a small 'bootstrap' instance with one of every service)

 Longer term action items:

 - introduce "closing" state for orderly shutdown